knowbody/react-native-online-meetups/README.md

 ### As a speaker
 If you're interested in being among the speakers, send a PR of `interestedSpeakers.md` with your name, a short bio/contact and the outline of what you'd like to talk about.

-**If you are already on the list**, please let me know about your availabilty in here: http://doodle.com/poll/rrwqm3dznw2msubf
+For each new session an issue will be created, like [this](https://github.com/knowbody/react-native-online-meetups/issues/29), in order to define 3-4 speakers that will partecipate.

 ### As a non-speaker
-During the meetup you'll be able to talk with the speakers and the other spectators via the YouTube Live chat and other tools (like Sli.Do).
+During the meetup you'll be able to talk with the speakers and the other spectators via some tool (first time it was Sli.Do and YouTube Live chat, for the second we'll try BigMarker).

 If you'd like to hear about a certain topic, send a PR of `suggestedTopics.md`.